 Cornell Procurement and Payment Services (Procurement) reports to Associate Vice President and University Controller and is led by Senior Director of Procurement and Payment Services Thomas Romantic.

 Procurement provides a number of services to assist Cornell units with efficiently making purchases that are cost-effective and beneficial for the university, the economy, and the environment.
 Services provided by Procurement include vendor registration, contract review, managing purchase transactions, accounts payable, and strategic sourcing.
 In addition, we provide innovative shopping tools (e-SHOP), spend analysis tools (Spend Viz), and management of credit card programs to name a few.
 Procurement also offers several training opportunities to help staff members learn about the procurement process at Cornell and how to process purchases in line with university policy, using the tools available.

-To ensure flexibility, efficiency, and a high level of customer service, Procurement is configured into four functional teams: Operations, e-Business, Strategic Sourcing, and Accounts Payable.
+To ensure flexibility, efficiency, and a high level of customer service, Procurement is configured into three functional teams: Campus Services, Supplier Services, and Payment Services.
 The functional team responsibilities are defined in the table below.

 Procurement Services staff members possess a unique blend of business and technical skills required to purchase goods, supplies, equipment, and services, including the following: